The Knob

 We again thank the Quissett Harbor Preservation Trust and the Quissett Harbor House Land Trust for their collaborative efforts, both financially and physically, of our organization and their on-going assistance with the Knob property.

 The Knob was a gift of Cornelia Carey for conservation.
 Before making this gift, Miss Carey added to the large boulders that protect the thin neck of the Knob from the waves.
+These large boulders, also known as the revetment, have undergone expensive renovations in 2004-2005 and again from 2019 to 2022.

 From the top of the Knob on a clear day you see New Bedford in the west, the canal entrance to the north, and the Elizabeth Islands to the south.
 Enjoy the magnificent view near the top rim of boulders, or take a rest on the granite bench commemorating Cornelia Carey.